cosmicjs/docs/docs/guides/README.md

 ## Node.js
 [Node.js](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 engine that allows you to run JavaScript server-side.

 Cosmic makes a great [Node.js CMS](https://www.cosmicjs.com/knowledge-base/nodejs-cms) for your Node.js websites and apps.

-Get started adding Cosmic-powered content into your Node.js apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Node.js apps:

 ### 1. Install Express
 You can use the popular [Express](https://expressjs.com) website framework to get a Node.js Cosmic website up and running quickly.
 Start by creating a project folder and installing Express and Cosmic.